-Married, cohabitating parents naturally split household expenses and the costs of childrearing, but when they divorce, they must separate their lives and their expenses.
-This can be understandably difficult with two sets of household expenses replacing a single set of costs, but your child’s needs must still be met, and this often results in one parent paying child support.
+Paying child support can be not easy with two sets of household expenses replacing a single set of costs, but the child’s needs still must be met, and this often results in one parent paying child support.

 If it wasn’t for Cory, I don’t think my case would’ve gone good like it did.Dania C.